 In addition, Atlas can treat all sorts of women’s health issues related to maternal health!
 Anything from mastitis and clogged milk ducts to C-section scars; they’re on it.

-I hope this post is helpful to you.
-Regardless of your postpartum issues, I hope you’re cherishing your time with the little one who changed not just the shape of your body, but your whole life.
-And SIGN UP if you want a link to my video of safe exercises designed to heal, not further damage, your core.
-Happy parenting!
+But most importantly, I hope you’re cherishing your time with the little one who changed not just the shape of your body, but your whole life.